-Wedding planning is hectic, crazy stressful, and with so much to do in so little time, it's no wonder things are frequently forgotten amidst the chaos, you know, like your dear Aunt Betty or Uncle John.
-To avoid any family drama or bad blood, put these wedding-etiquette tips to the test if you happen to leave someone off the guest list who you actually wanted there in the first place.
+Wedding planning can be hectic and crazy stressful.
+With so much to do in so little time, it's no wonder things are frequently forgotten amidst the chaos—you know, like inviting your dear Aunt Betty or Uncle John.

-Not feeling like copping to your mistake, and there's still plenty of time to go until the big day?
-Invitations occasionally don't make it in the regular mail due to zip code errors, postage miscounts and wayward addresses, points out Jacobs.
+Not feeling like owning up to your mistake, and there's still plenty of time to go until the big day?
+Invitations occasionally don't make it in the regular mail due to zip code errors, postage miscounts, and wayward addresses, points out Jacobs.
 "If you don't want to fess up, you can always simply say that the original invite must not of made it to them and that you're terribly sorry and will have one in the mail before the day's end."
-Problem solved!
+Problem solved.